 Step 2: After the System window opens, click on the Remote settings link on the left-side pane.

-Step 6: In the Select Users dialog, enter the user name you intend to allow to connect to your computer via Remote Desktop, and then click OK.
+Step 5: In the Select Users dialog, enter the username you intend to allow to connect to your computer via Remote Desktop, and then click OK.

-Step 7: Repeat the above two steps to add more users.
-Finally click OK twice to save the settings.
+Step 6: Repeat the above two steps to add more users.
+Finally, click OK twice to save the settings.

 Once you have turned on Remote Desktop, Windows 10 will automatically open the required and necessary ports in Windows Firewall if you’ve turned on Windows Firewall in Windows 10, to listen and accept any incoming Remote Desktop connections.